whiffee/Jupyter_caveman/readme.md

 __Install mpi4py__

 If the module mpi4py is included in the requirements.txt list, it will install smoothly initially, but it will get kicked out later, before the end of the installation fest, and in such a way that it can't be re-installed directly.
-I took a hint from Stack Overflow question 28440834, first installing the dev version of Open MPI, and then installing mpi4py without specifying the desired version.
+I took a hint from Stack Overflow question 28440834 to dodge this _contretemps_, first installing the dev version of Open MPI, and then installing mpi4py without specifying the desired version.
 (It installed version 4.0.3).

 <img src="images/install_openmpi_dev.png" width=40% height=40%/>